numba/numba/docs/source/reference/deprecation.rst

 Schedule
 --------

-- In Numba 0.55.1: support for CC < 5.3 and CUDA toolkits < 10.2 are deprecated.
+- In Numba 0.55.1: support for CC < 5.3 and CUDA toolkits < 10.2 was deprecated.
-- In Numba 0.56: support for CC < 5.3 and CUDA toolkits < 10.2 will be removed.
+- In Numba 0.56: support for CC < 5.3 and CUDA toolkits < 10.2 was removed.